 Born in Laurel, Indiana, Marcus Cullum eventually moved to St. Paul and became a dentist, relocating to Duluth in 1886.
 Here he set up shop and soon became interested in local politics.
 He was elected city alderman (similar to a city councilor) in the late 1890s spent the next 30 years in local and state government while maintaining his dental practice almost to the end.
 A Democrat, Cullum was elected to two consecutive terms as mayor in 1904 and 1906.
 He lost the 1908 primary election, but was back on the stump two years later and again took the mayor’s office.
 This time he became a reformer of the very system that had thrice elected him mayor.
 He pushed to replace the old “Ward & Boss” system of a strong mayor and dozens of representative aldermen to a commission system of five commissioners—which included the mayor—overseeing different aspects of local government.
 At the polls, his issues succeeded—but he failed to win reelection.
 While mayor he also pushed legislation designed to improve social conditions and was instrumental in founding Lakeshore Park, which was initially referred to as Cullum Park and is now known as Leif Erikson Park.
-In 1919 Dr. Cullum entered state politics as a Democrat representing a district then reputed to be a Republican stronghold and was regarded as a progressive.
+In 1919 Dr. Cullum entered state politics.
 In 1927 Cullum suffered a nervous breakdown and essentially withdrew from public life.
 Despite this, he did not resign his legislative post and was reelected in 1929 and 1931.
 Cullum died in 1937.
-More can bel learned from his obituary:
+More can be learned from his obituary:

 During his tenures as mayor he formulated many pieces of social legislation, most of which were designed to improve social conditions in the city.
 He was also a former member of the charter commission.
-While serving his first term as mayor he was instrumental in founding Lakeshore park, now known as Leif Erikson park.
 In 1919 Dr. Cullum entered state politics.
 Although a Democrat, he was elected from a district reputed to be a Republican stronghold.
 He was regarded as having progressive views in all legislative matters.
-Taxation Issues.
 While serving in the state legislature he was especially interested in problems dealing with land and iron ore taxation.
-He was one of the leaders in the movement to reorganize the state government under the ‘Big Three’ at the 1927 session.
+He was one of the leaders in the movement to reorganize the state government under the “Big Three” at the 1927 session.
 Among the committee chairmanships he held were those of the public health and hospitals, cities of the first class and state buildings.
 He was chairman of the St. Louis county delegation to the legislature.